Persistence

 For backups:

-1. Create a manual snapshot: PRAGMA create_snapshot;
+1. Create a manual snapshot: PRAGMA snapshot;

 2. Copy the entire database directory while the database is idle